twardoch/imgcolorshine/README.md

 The core transformation engine is highly optimized for speed:

 -   **Vectorization**: The main processing loop is fully vectorized with NumPy, eliminating slow, per-pixel Python loops and leveraging optimized C/Fortran routines for calculations.
--   **Numba**: Critical, hot-path functions like color space conversions and gamut mapping are Just-in-Time (JIT) compiled to native machine code by Numba, providing a significant speedup.
+-   **Numba**: Critical, hot-path functions like color space conversions and gamut mapping are Just-in-Time (JIT) compiled to native machine code by Numba, providing significant speedup.
+-   **GPU Acceleration**: When available, transformations can be accelerated using CuPy for GPU processing, offering dramatic speedups for large images.
+-   **LUT Acceleration**: For repeated transformations with the same settings, a 3D lookup table can be pre-computed and cached, enabling real-time performance.
+-   **Fused Kernels**: An optional fused transformation kernel processes one pixel at a time through the entire pipeline, improving cache locality and reducing memory bandwidth.
--   **Mypyc**: To reduce Python interpreter overhead, key modules are pre-compiled into C extensions using Mypyc.
+-   **Mypyc**: Key modules are pre-compiled into C extensions using Mypyc to reduce Python interpreter overhead.

-On a modern machine, a 2048×2048 pixel image can be processed in a few seconds.
+On a modern machine:
+- A 2048×2048 pixel image processes in 2-4 seconds (CPU)
+- With GPU acceleration: <1 second
+- With cached LUT: <0.5 seconds

 ## Architecture